kkruel8100/athletic_sales_analysis/README.md

 #### Resources

+The sales product data csv files were provided by and were modified by edX Boot Camps LLC, and is intended for educational purposes only.

+Per edX Boot Camps LLC, the Sales Product Data was sourced from Kaggle.

 Sales Product Data.
-Available: https://www.kaggle.com/datasets/knightbearr/sales-product-dataLinks to an external site.

-The sales product data above was modified by edX Boot Camps LLC, and is intended for educational purposes only.
+Available: https://www.kaggle.com/datasets/knightbearr/sales-product-data.